Veinar/dracan/README.md

 In order to enable/disable validation, filtering or limiting use env variables that should be passed to container.

+> Dracan by default disables filtering/limiting/validation if entry is not present in `rules_config.json` file.

+but additional global disable/enable by env variables is implemented as **stub**.

 ```bash
 # Should be always set to true/false
 METHOD_VALIDATION_ENABLED=true